North Carolina State Historic Preservation

 NC_NewHanoverCounty_SunsetParkHD0025.jpg -- where 0025 is the 25th photo included in the nomination and keyed to the map.

-Do not use letters to identify photos in a sequence;
+not use letters to identify photos in a sequence; only use

 2) The word “County” must be spelled out.

-use of the district inventory number for properties within
+also allows use of the district inventory number for properties

-nominated districts, but we no longer use inventory numbers in
+within nominated districts, but we no longer use inventory

-nominations in North Carolina.
-Thus the example shown above
+numbers in district nominations in North Carolina.
+Thus the

 Image format: NPS requires that digital photographs be submitted on a CD in the TIF format.
 Images in the TIF format are more stable than the jpeg format, but require many times as much disk space.
 There are two options for converting your images to the TIF format: